cfengine/documentation/reference/promise-types.markdown

 #### repair_timeout

+**Description**: Classes to be defined globally if the promise could not be repaired due to timeout.

 **Type**: `slist`

 **Allowed input range**: `[a-zA-Z0-9_$(){}\[\].:]+`

-**Description**: The `repair_timeout` slist contains classes to be defined globally.
+Note that any strings passed to this list are automatically canonified, so it is unnecessary to call a canonify function on such inputs.

 **Example**:

 ```cf3
      body classes example
      {
      repair_timeout => { "too_slow", "did_not_wait" };
      }
 ```

 In the above example, a promise maintenance repair timed-out waiting for some dependent resource.

 #### promise_kept

+**Description**: Classes to be defined globally if the promise was kept without any corrective action.

 **Type**: `slist`

 **Allowed input range**: `[a-zA-Z0-9_$(){}\[\].:]+`

-**Description**: The `promise_kept` slist contains classes to be defined globally.
 Note that any strings passed to this list are automatically canonified, so it is unnecessary to call a canonify function on such inputs.

 **Example**:

 ```cf3
      body classes example
      {
      promise_kept => { "success", "kaplah" };
      }
 ```

 The class in the above example is set if no action was necessary by `cf-agent`, because the promise concerned was already kept without further action required.

-**Important**: complex promises can report misleadingly.
+**Note**: Complex promises can report misleadingly.
 For example, `files`promises that set multiple parameters on a file simultaneously.

 The classes for different parts of a promise are not separable.
-Thus, if you promise to create and file and change its permissions, when the file exists with incorrect permissions, `cf-agent` will report that the promise\_kept for the file existence, but promise\_repaired for the permissions.
+Thus, if you promise to create and file and change its permissions, when the file exists with incorrect permissions, `cf-agent` will report that the `promise_kept` for the file existence, but `promise_repaired` for the permissions.
 If you need separate reports, you should code two separate promises rather than 'overloading' a single one.

 #### cancel_kept

+**Description**: Classes to be canceled if the promise is kept.

 **Type**: `slist`

 **Allowed input range**: `[a-zA-Z0-9_$(){}\[\].:]+`

-**Description**: A `cancel_kept` slist contains classes to be canceled if the promise is kept.
 Note that any strings passed to this list are automatically canonified, so it is unnecessary to call a canonify function on such inputs.

 **Example**:

 ```cf3
      body classes example
      {
      cancel_kept => { "success", "kaplah" };
      }
 ```

 In the above example, if the promise was already kept and nothing was done,